Choice Based Credit System

 (a.2) Advanced Tamil (AT) – Those who have studied Tamil up to XII standard and have taken a non-Tamil language under Part I shall take Advanced Tamil.

 (a.3) General Course (GC) – Students who do not come under (a.1) or (a.2) shall opt for General Course.
 This Course encompasses topics of introduction to each major discipline.
-Students may choose to study anyone other than those offered by their Department.
+Students may choose to study any one paper other than what their Department offers.

-(b) Skill-Based Courses – Personality Development (PD), Inter-disciplinary Elective (IDE), General Elective (GE) and Computer Training Programmes are offered in 3rd, 4th and 5th semesters.
-An Inter-Disciplinary Elective and a General Elective are offered by each department to impart skill-based learning experience, thus providing an opportunity to gain knowledge in an application-oriented subject. (c) Environmental Studies – This course offered in the second year is intended to motivate students to develop a positive attitude towards the environmental concerns of society.
+(b) Skill-Based Courses – Personality Development (PD), Inter-disciplinary Elective (IDE), General Elective (GE) and Computer Training Programmes are offered in the 3rd, 4th and 5th semesters.
+Each department offers an Inter-Disciplinary Elective and a General Elective to impart skill-based learning experience, thus providing an opportunity to gain knowledge in an application-oriented subject. (c) Environmental Studies – This course offered in the second year is intended to motivate students to develop a positive attitude towards the environmental concerns of society.

-(d) Value Education – This is a value oriented, interdisciplinary compulsory programme, which is a part of the Foundation Course offered to all I-year Undergraduate students.
+(d) Value Education – This value-oriented, interdisciplinary compulsory programme is part of the Foundation Course offered to all I-year Undergraduate students.

 (i) Social Ethics – For all I UG students in Semester I.

-(ii-a) Christian Studies – For all I UG Christian Students, which is also open to others in Semester II.
+(ii-a) Christian Studies – For all I UG Christian Students, also open to others in Semester II.

 (or)